 Mme.
-Abomah was known as the Amazon Giantess and the African Giantess.
-She was something of an international celebrity and traveled all over the world in the early 1900’s, as the tallest woman in the world: Australia, New Zealand, South America, France, Italy, Switzerland, Belgium, Germany, England, Scotland and Ireland.
+Abomah was an international celebrity known as the Amazon Giantess and the African Giantess.
+In the early 1900’s, she traveled all over the world as the tallest woman in the world.
 She was billed as being 7’6″ tall, but photographic evidence suggests she was more in the 6’10” – 6’11” range.
-A good number of photos still exist of her towering elegantly over other people.
+There are still photos in existence of her towering elegantly over other people.

 In her own words Mme.
 Abomah says “I was born near Cross Hill in Laurens county.
 None of my sisters or brothers are unusually large.
 For years every time a show man saw me he would want me to sign a contract, but I never could make up my mind to leave Columbia.
 Finally in the fall of 1896 while I was cooking for a prominent family in Columbia, Manager F.C.
 Bostock got me to sign up for a tour.”
 (1915)

-Bostock was known as “The Animal King”; he specialized in presenting menageries of African wildlife.
-He renamed Ella, making her into Mme.
-Abomah (Abomey being the then-capital of Dahomey, now known as Benin), giving her out to be an African warrior princess.
-She was billed as a Dahomey Amazon, a real life caste of female bodyguards who protected the ruler.
+Bostock renamed her Mme.
+Abomah (Abomey being the then-capital of Dahomey, now known as Benin), and presented her as an African warrior princess.
+She was billed as a Dahomey Amazon; one of the real life female bodyguards who protected the ruler.

 An article in a British newspaper stated:

-She was formerly one of the attendants and body guard of the barbaric King of Dahomey, whose Amazonian warriors have been famous alike for their prowess and cruelty.
-Trained for her bloodthirsty calling from early childhood, she was inured to hardship and pain.
+She was formerly one of the attendants and body guard of the… King of Dahomey, whose Amazonian warriors have been famous alike for their prowess… Trained for her… calling from early childhood, she was inured to hardship and pain.
 Her stature increasing out of proportion to her years, she became a particular favorite of the monarch, and led his army.
 This extraordinary woman stands over eight feet in height, and can easily support the weight of a man on her outstretched hand.
 The dusky beauty, having recently evinced a strong desire to travel, and particularly to visit England, will no doubt soon pay a visit to some of our principal cities. – London Tit-Bits (7 Sept 1900)

-In New Zealand, Abomah had very expensive and extensive wardrobe.
-Having an attendant invoked a sense of royalty.
+In New Zealand, Abomah had a very expensive and extensive wardrobe.
+She also had an attendant, which invoked a sense of royalty.
 One New Zealand paper reported that “On Saturday evening, at the Alhambra Theatre, Abomah, the Amazon giantess, made her first appearance before a Dunedin audience after a general tour of Otago and Southland.
-She stands 7ft 6in in height, is a full-blooded negress, and was born in America.
-She is well-proportioned, and, needless to say, she completely dwarfs any average man or woman, and the expectations of the audience were more than realised, for the “tallest lady” was everything that had been announced about her, and she duly defied anyone in the audience to try conclusions with her in stretch of hand.
-Abomah, in addition to posing, contributed some songs, chief of which was “My Honolulu Bell,” and she rendered this item in a pleasing voice and with good effect. – Otago [NZ] Witness 1904
+She stands 7ft 6in in height, is a full-blooded [black woman], and was born in America.
+She is well-proportioned, and, needless to say, she completely dwarfs any average man or woman, and the expectations of the audience were more than realised, for the “tallest lady” was everything that had been announced about her… Abomah, in addition to posing, contributed some songs, chief of which was “My Honolulu Bell,” and she rendered this item in a pleasing voice and with good effect. – Otago [NZ] Witness 1904